BLCM/BLCMods/Borderlands 2 mods/55tumbl/Elemental Banshee Maya/README.md

 Her health and health regeneration skills are boosted to allow for a more aggressive and close quarter gameplay, incl. with depleted shields.
 Most class mods have been adapted, and some new ones (Legendary Banshee,...) are introduced.
 I recommend starting a new playthrough to build her progressively.

-This is kind of a beta version: it is fully functional, but the balance is still not perfect and is subject to further changes, so check for updates.
+This is kind of a beta version: it should be fully functional, but the balance is still not perfect and is subject to further changes, so check for updates.
 Feedback on the matter would be appreciated.

 [Trailer Video](https://www.youtube.com/watch?v=x4PDKIh6TII)